How and Why You Should Register Your Business Name

 What Business Name Registration Is NOT

-Registering a business name with a state isn't the same as registering a business with a state.
+Registering a business name with a state isn't the same as registering a business legal entity (an LLC, partnership or corporation) with a state.
 Business registration means sending in an application with information about the business.
 For example, a corporation registers with a state by completing Articles of Incorporation.

-If you are applying to have your business registered with your state, you don't need to file a separate business name registration application.
+If you are applying to have your LLC, partnership, or corporation registered with your state you don't need to file a separate business name registration application.
 As part of the incorporation process, most states will automatically register the name.
 Just to be sure you aren't duplicating another name, you must check your name against the state's business name registry.

 Registering a business name isn't the same as filing a fictitious name statement (sometimes called a D/B/A).
 A DBA is filed with your locality to let people know who owns your business.It's required when the official business name is different from the owner's name.
 For example, a DBA is needed for a business owned by Sam Weeks is doing business as "Happy Hot Dogs."